enkidevs/curriculum/lua/roblox-studio/building-obstacles-ii/applying-multiple-scripts-ii.md

 Now that we have models, we will be **using a pairs loop** to iterate through every part in the model and apply the script to each part.

-For instance, let's code a script such that every part in a model will act as a kill brick: [1].
+For instance, let's code a script such that every part in a model will act as a kill brick using iterations: [1].

 Through iterations, we are **no longer forced to create a copy of the script for every part** that needs the specific behaviour.